fromdanut/planificateur_course/README.md

 - add a service to send the shopping list via mail.
 - translate in English.
-- extend database with more ingredients.
+- extend database with new ingredients.